johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Changing the Virtual Terminal page to use fetch
 ### Verifying saved transaction

 ## Protecting routes on the Front End and improving authentication
+### Writing middleware on the front end to check authentication

 ## Mail and Password Resets
 ## Building Admin pages to manage purchases
 ## Refunds